Remembering my Father

 ” Walk quietly through the doors”.
 Translated to ” You are not supposed to be heard at all”.

 He came home exhausted and had to sleep just after the dinner.
 He slept very badly at nights.
 While he was away at work we enjoyed so much the company of our mother.
 She told us a lot of stories from her childhood and youth and it seemed to have been so much more fun with a lot of activities with siblings and friends.
 When he came home the atmosphere changed to a more tense one and for years I had stomach aches at dinner time.
 I had problems in expressing myself because of insecurity.
-I still prefer to talk with just one at a time because it is too exhausting to watch the expressions of those I sit around and to match my conversation into the situation.
+I still prefer to talk with just one at a time because it is too exhausting to watch the expressions of those I sit around and to match my conversation with the situation.

 He would make toys to me for Christmas and birthday and I liked it, but I was never asked if I had any wishes, or I never said anything about it because I didn’t think it would be possible to get these things: A composition doll and a pram and a cradle with a canopy.